etalab/transport-normes-site/content/posts/stream-api-with-elixir.md

 # fetch some discussions
 discussions = stream_api.("https://demo.data.gouv.fr/api/1/discussions/") |> Stream.take(50) |> Enum.to_list()
 ```

+We can now fetch any paginated data from the data.gouv API using the same simple function :tada:.

 Just an note : I added some `Mix.install` instructions in the snippet above, so you can just copy and paste it in an Elixir [Livebook](https://github.com/livebook-dev/livebook) and it will work.